Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Preventing SLAM Failure using RL

-The motivation for this paper is to devise navigational methodology for a robot that prevents Monocular SLAM failure.
-This is ensured by using RL to learn the relationship between robot actions and SLAM failure.Common RL methods used in navigation involve use of value functions to trace optimal trajectories to a desired goal position.
-Here, since the focus is on SLAM-Safe behavior and not optimal trajectory planning, we use RL only to avoid potentially unsafe movements that can lead to SLAM failure.
+The motivation for this paper is to devise a navigational methodology for a robot that prevents Monocular SLAM failure.
+This is ensured by using RL to learn the relationship between robot actions and SLAM failure.
+The robot essentially learns to avoid potentially unsafe movements that can lead to SLAM failure.
 Fig. \ref{navig_planner} shows a flowchart of the complete navigational planner, which is explained below in detail.